CloakedManz/cm-callsign/README.md

 # How does it work?

+* Do /callsign NUMBERS
-* Do /setcallsign DIGIT1 DIGIT2 DIGIT3 and tada!
+* Do /setcallsign OR use the qb-target integration found below
 * Your callsign will be on the roof of your car.
-Make sure to add spaces between each number or it WILL NOT work.
 Only numbers are supported, not letters.
 ### qb-target Support
 * Add to your qb-target > init.lua
 ```